 (-001) 60-Day Compliance Changes.
 On August 14, 2023, ISO-NE, NEPOOL, the PTO AC, and CSC jointly filed revisions to Section II of the OATT in response to the requirements of the New England Order 881 Compliance Order.
 The further compliance changes (i) clarify that ISO-NE will use AARs at its seams; (ii) reinsert the list of exceptions in Attachment Q, and specify that the specific criteria for determining whether a transmission line is eligible for an exception will be detailed in ISO-NE's Planning and Operating Procedures; (iii) remove revisions to Schedule 18 proposed to except CSC from the requirements of Order 881; and (iv) modify both Attachment Q to the ISO OATT and Attachment M to Schedule 21-Common to require that ISO-NE host all ratings, ratings methodologies, and exceptions in its database.
-Comments on the further compliance changes were due on or before September 5, 2023; none were filed.
-The Order 881 60-Day Compliance Changes are pending before the FERC.
+On December 4, 2023, the FERC accepted the Order 881 60-Day Compliance Changes, effective July 12, 2025, as requested.68